 The Company uses the market approach to measure fair value for its financial assets and liabilities.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
 The fair value of the Company's convertible notes is influenced by interest rates, the Company's stock price and stock market volatility.
-The fair values of the Company's convertible notes as of December 31, 2018 and 2017 was \$136.5 million and \$129.9 million, based on the bond's quoted market price as of December 31, 2018 and 2017, respectively, and represents a Level 2 valuation.
-The Company's other debts assumed from the TVN acquisition are classified within Level 2 because these borrowings are not actively traded and the majority of them have a variable interest rate structure based upon market rates currently available to the Company for debt with similar terms and maturities, therefore, the carrying value of these debts approximate its fair value.
-The other debts, excluding capital leases, outstanding as of December 31, 2018 and 2017 were in the aggregate of \$19.7 million and \$21.8 million, respectively.
-See Note 11, "Convertible Notes, Other Debts and Capital Leases," for additional information.
+As of December 31, 2019 and 2018, the fair value of the Company's 2020 Notes was approximately \$66.8 million and \$136.5 million, respectively.
+The fair value of Company's 2024 Notes was approximately \$131.9 million.
+The Company's other debts assumed from the TVN acquisition are classified within Level 2 because these borrowings are not actively traded and majority of them have a variable interest rate structure based upon market rates currently available to the Company for debt with similar terms and maturities, therefore, the carrying value of these debts approximate its fair value.
+The other debts, excluding finance leases, outstanding as of December 31, 2019 and 2018 were in the aggregate of \$17.2 million and \$19.7 million, respectively.
+See Note 12, "Convertible Notes, Other Debts and Finance Leases," for additional information.

-The fair value of the Company's TVN defined pension benefit plan liability as of December 31, 2018 and 2017 was \$4.9 million and \$5.0 million, respectively.
-See Note 12, "Employee Benefit Plans and Stock-based Compensation-French Retirement Benefit Plan," for additional information.
+The fair value of the Company's French defined pension benefit plan liability as of December 31, 2019 and 2018 was \$5.3 million and \$4.9 million, respectively.
+See Note 13, "Employee Benefit Plans and Stock-based Compensation-French Retirement Benefit Plan," for additional information.

-During the years ended December 31, 2018, 2017 and 2016 there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.
+During the years ended December 31, 2019, 2018 and 2017 there were no nonrecurring fair value measurements of assets and liabilities subsequent to initial recognition.